Andrew Abbott, Professor

 Interests: using decision-making theory to approach urban politics and other social phenomena.

-Elisabeth S. Clemens, Professor & Chair of the Department
+Elisabeth S. Clemens, William Rainey Harper Professor of Sociology and the College and Chair of the Department

 Interests: organizational theory, political sociology, the role of social movements and voluntary organizations in processes of institutional change.